-This simple breath test can explore whether you have an intolerance to sugars such as lactose or fructose.
+These simple carbohydrate intolerance breath tests can provide information on whether you have an intolerance to sugars such as lactose or fructose.

-You will provide an initial breath sample by blowing into a test tube through a straw or into a foil bag.
+you will provide an initial breath sample by blowing into a test tube through a straw, or into a breath collection bag.
 This will give us your baseline reading.

 Then, you will drink water containing a carbohydrate (fructose or lactose) which needs to be drunk over a minute or two.

 Breath samples then need to be taken every 40 minutes for three hours and 20 minutes, to monitor how your body is processing the carbohydrate.
 Along with the samples, you will record any symptoms experienced using the symptom form provided in order for your clinician to have a comprehensive overview of data and symptoms to analyse.

-If you are paying for this test yourself and not through private medical insurance, the cost will be £350 in the clinic or £250 as a postal test.
+If you are paying for this test yourself and not through private medical insurance, the cost will be £250 for a postal test.

 People who are intolerant to lactose have very little or not enough of the enzyme lactase, which means that lactose cannot be broken down as normal in the small intestine.
 This means any lactose ingested passes through the large intestine where it is broken down by bacteria, producing large amounts of gases such as hydrogen and methane.